Queens Unemployment Fraud Lawyers

 If you’re convicted of unemployment fraud, you could be in line for some severe penalties.
 You’ll need to pay back those benefits with extra fines attached, and there could also be a jail sentence, although this is less likely.
 You may not be able to ever apply for unemployment benefits again.

-The smart move here is to hire a Queens unemployment fraud lawyer who can evaluate your case and recommend the best defense strategy.
+The smart move here is to hire a Queens unemployment fraud lawyer who can evaluate your case and recommend the defense strategy.
 We have lawyers available to start working on your case immediately.
 They can analyze any evidence against you, consider plea deal options and represent you in court, if it comes to that.

 Mar 31, 2020